-"I remember there was very little food—and very cold (-35 degrees) in the winter," Schneider said.
+"I remember there was very little food—and very cold (negative-35 degrees) in the winter," Schneider said.
 "Many times, I had to go out and find food, whether in someone's farm or in the woods.
 I was able to dig up some potatoes that farmers buried to keep them from freezing.

 "After the war, we left Russia and returned to Poland.
 We did not know whether my father was alive or not."